 Mold spores are microscopic – you won’t be able to see them with your eyes.
 If you don’t deal with mold spores, your mold problem will likely continue – even after you’ve removed all the visible molds.

 To properly remediate mold, you’ll need large High-Efficiency Particulate Air (HEPA) filters running in your home.
 These filters will trap mold spores in the air.

 Additionally, you may need to control the humidity level inside your home.
 If the relative humidity of your home is more than 45%, consider investing in a dehumidifier.
 Controlling humidity levels will help to ensure mold spores don’t have a place to grow.

 After the mold in your house has been removed and remediated, perform a HERTSMI 2 test to determine if it is now safe for you to live there.
-If your HERTSMI 2 test is anything above 10, more remediation work needs to be done.
+If your HERTSMI 2 test is above 10, you need to do more remediation work.
 I strongly encourage you to use mold removal professionals, not general contractors/handymen.
 Much like healing from a mold allergy or CIRS, proper remediation/removal of mold is a complicated, multi-step process.
 If it’s not done correctly, you’ll experience a never-ending battle with mold.

 Ok, now you know how to determine if there’s mold in your house and what to do if there is!

 Now, I want to hear from you!